Ali559/strongly-typed-env/README.md

 - Boolean values must be `true` or `false` (case-insensitive)
 - Comments start with `#`
 - Empty lines are ignored
+- Nested objects and arrays are fully typed

 ## Error Handling